makkus/freckles_website/pages/02.blog/data-centric-environment-management/item.md

     lets_encrypt_email: makkus@frkl.io
 ```

+We add a generic section about who should own the data (which will also determine the user `nginx` runs under).
 We leave the port as '80', the adapter will automatically create a vhost configuration to forward all traffic to the default https port (443) if configured to use https.
 The adapter is written in a way that, if it encounters the `lets_encrypt_email` variable with a string other than 'none', it'll use that value as email address and request a https certificate for the domain specified from the "Let's encrypt" service.
 In addition, it'll setup a cron job that makes sure that certificate will be re-newed before it expires.

 So, that was that.
-I hope all that made at least a tiny bit of sense except to me...
+I hope all that made at least a tiny bit of sense to anybody other than myself...

 There's a lot more to be said.
-For example, how that is different from 'normal' configuration management, why one would choose one over the other, how one could compliment the other, how that could be used with all types of technologies like LXC, Docker, Vagrant.
-What the disadvantages of using this kind of thing are, and how stupid it is anyway (I'm sure that tiny opinionated part of the internet could collectively come up with an exhaustive list in no-time).
-And what more could be done with it that I haven't even hinted at yet.
+For example, how that is different from 'normal' configuration management, why you would choose one over the other, how one could compliment the other, how this could be used with technologies like LXC, Docker, Vagrant.
+What the disadvantages of using this kind of thing are.
+And what else could be done with it that I haven't even hinted at yet.

-My plan is to write about all that and more in the future, if it looks like there is any interest.
-If not, I might do anyway though :-)
+My plan is to write about all that and more in the future.
 So, please, do check back here every now and then.

 Also, get in touch if you have questions, or suggestions.
 Either via [email](mailto:makkus@posteo.de), [gitter](https://gitter.im/freckles-io/Lobby), or a [Github issue](https://github.com/makkus/freckles/issues).